Nelarius/playground/README.md

 * Figure out a mechanism to make `componentPointer<C>` private/not part of Entity API.
 * Bundle has iterators
 * Add R'lyeh's profit lib to profile execution times of critical methods
+* Integrate ImGui into a system
+  * I need to figure out how to render textured panels isometrically

 Error handling must be updated.
 I must make a distinction between hard and soft errors.
 Soft errors occus when a user supplies e.g. incorrect input.
 A typo in a file name in an input script is such an error.
 Currently `pg::FileExists` exits the program.
 What if we use the same function later in on UI code?
 A typo in the UI code should *NOT* crash the entire program.
 Instead, the error should passed onto the the module doing the work.
 The module needs to decide what to do with the error.